damiant/dust/docs/watch-app.md

    `INFOPLIST_KEY_NSLocationWhenInUseUsageDescription`.
 If you recreate the target, add it under Build Settings (Debug + Release):
    `INFOPLIST_KEY_NSLocationWhenInUseUsageDescription` = `Uses your location to
-   point toward a camp on the playa.` (`requestWhenInUseAuthorization()` is called on tracking start; a foreground "when in use" permission is all this feature needs.)
+   point toward places on the playa.` (`requestWhenInUseAuthorization()` is called while the catalog is on the watch so lists can sort by nearest; a foreground "when in use" permission is all this feature needs.)

 ### 4. Signing / provisioning